MagicMirrorOrg/MagicMirror-3rd-Party-Modules/result.md

 ### [EXT-SpotifyCanvasLyrics by bugsounet](https://github.com/bugsounet/EXT-SpotifyCanvasLyrics)

 1. Issues are not enabled in the GitHub repository.
 So users cannot report bugs.
 Please enable issues in your repo.
-2. Information: There are updates for 5 dependencie(s):
+2. Information: There are updates for 6 dependencie(s):
    - @eslint/js                ^8.57.0  →   ^9.9.0
    - @stylistic/eslint-plugin   ^1.8.1  →   ^2.6.4
    - esbuild                   ^0.22.0  →  ^0.23.1
    - eslint                    ^8.57.0  →   ^9.9.0
    - glob                      ^10.4.2  →  ^11.0.0
+   - protobufjs                 ^7.3.2  →   ^7.3.3

 ### [MMM-SpotifyConnectUI by CatoAntonsen](https://github.com/CatoAntonsen/MMM-SpotifyConnectUI)